mdinaya/wikibioguesser/README.md

 ### Running the App

-1.  **Prepare the `names.json` file:**
+1.  **The `names.json` file:**
-    This project relies on a `names.json` file containing a list of Wikipedia article titles (e.g., famous people, places, concepts) that the game will use.
+    This game relies on a `names.json` file containing a list of Wikipedia article titles (e.g., famous people, places, concepts) that the game will use.
-    * Create a file named `names.json` in the root directory of your project.
-    * Populate it with a JSON array of strings.
-Each string should be an exact Wikipedia article title.
     * **Example `names.json` content:**
         ```json
         [